Top 5 Reasons Why Small Business Loans Get Denied

 Lenders want to ensure a business has more money coming in than going out before giving the go-ahead on an application.
 This principle is better known as positive cash flow.
-Having inconsistent cash flow is one of the reasons why small business loans get denied.
-This is because the lender wants to see that your business makes enough money to cover monthly loan payments.
+Inconsistent cash flow is a top reason why small businesses get denied loans because lenders see it as a risk.

 If the financial data presented suggests a negative cash flow or one that’s in a state of flux, lenders may suspect that cash flow history could be a sign of what’s to come.
 While consistent business cash flow may not always be possible, it’s what lenders prefer.
 Make sure you demonstrate all of your company’s income streams if you offer more than one service or product.
-And the trend of those sales over time.
-Unsecured business loans can serve as an ideal loan type if you need cash quickly and are often easier to obtain from alternative lenders.
+Some industries have seasonal fluctuations and a steady cash flow isn’t common.
+For such industries, an alternative lender looks at the entirety of a business’s history and credit score to determine approval.

 4. Short Time in Business